Coutlaw/DiningPhilosophers/ReadMe.md

 ```

 Then there is some code using this struct and implementation representing the Philosophers eating together.
- - Rust Note: We have to use closures (for spawning threads) and `Arc` to allow multiple non-mutable references to a heap allocation, both of these are because of how Rust handles ownership and concurrency.
+ - Rust Specific Note: We have to use closures (for spawning threads) and `Arc` to allow multiple non-mutable references to a heap allocation, both of these are because of how Rust handles ownership and concurrency.

 ```rust
 fn main() {